-- a) All existing duties, obligations, responsibilities and conditions of employment remain unchanged.
-Teleworking employees shall abide by all city and departmental policies and procedures, rules and regulations. - b) All of the Teleworking employees' existing supervisory relationships, lines of authority and supervisory practices remain in effect. - c) Teleworking employees authorized to perform work at an Alternate Worksite must meet the same standards of performance and professionalism expected of city employees in terms of job responsibilities, work product, timeliness of assignments, and contact with other city employees and members of the public. - d) Teleworking employees are required to be accessible in the same manner as if they are working at a city worksite or facility during the established teleworking Work Schedule, regardless of the designated location for teleworking, or Alternate Worksite.
+- Teleworking employees shall abide by all city and departmental policies and procedures, rules and regulations. - b) All of the Teleworking employees' existing supervisory relationships, lines of authority and supervisory practices remain in effect. - c) Teleworking employees authorized to perform work at an Alternate Worksite must meet the same standards of performance and professionalism expected of city employees in terms of job responsibilities, work product, timeliness of assignments, and contact with other city employees and members of the public. - d) Teleworking employees are required to be accessible in the same manner as if they are working at a city worksite or facility during the established teleworking Work Schedule, regardless of the designated location for teleworking, or Alternate Worksite.
 Teleworking employees must be accessible via telephone, email, and/or network access to their supervisor and other city employees while Teleworking, as if working at their city worksite.
 Teleworking employees shall check their city related business phone messages and emails on a consistent basis, as if working at their city worksite.